 Tissue processing is an important step in helping to identify any areas of residual tumor.
 During the processing, the tissue is compressed and frozen rapidly with liquid nitrogen.
 The tumor is then cut into extremely thin sheets from the bottom surface up, with a machine called a cryostat.
 These thin sheets of tissue are then put on a microscope slide and stained.
 Once the staining is completed,the tissue is ready for microscopic examination.

 If tumor is present, the location and orientation may be determined because of the color-coding which was completed immediately after the tissue was surgically removed.
 The information is transferred to the diagram which will then serve as a map.
 The map helps locate the position any residual tumor that must be subsequently removed.

 If a second stage of Mohs Surgery is necessary, only those areas where for residual tumor is identified will be removed.
 This preserves as much normal tissue as possible.
 All other surgical steps, including color-coding, processing and microscopic evaluation are repeated.
 Stages are repeated as many times as necessary to completely remove the skin cancer.

 Once the Mohs portion of the surgery is completed, a defect or hole will remain where the skin cancer was removed.
 The complexity of the repair will depend on the size and location of the defect.
 The most complex repairs involve reconstruction of defects involving the face.
-At Harmonie Medical, facial reconstructions are completed by board certified facial plastic surgeon, Dr. Achih H. Chen.
+At Harmonie Medical, facial reconstructions are completed by facial plastic surgeon, Dr. Daniel Gerry.